-Long lasting, durable, environmentally friendly, a sheet metal roof is perfect for important public buildings or luxury residences alike.
+Long-lasting, durable, environmentally-friendly, a custom-made sheet metal roofing is perfect for important public buildings or luxury residences alike.

-A historic flat seam roof is typically made of copper sheets or galvanized steel with interlocking seams hammered flat.
+A historic flat-seam sheet metal roof is typically made of copper sheets or galvanized steel with interlocking seams hammered flat.
 You’ll see flat seam roofing on small church steeples or ventilation dormers on large older buildings.
-Curved surfaces are a familiar recipient of flat seamed roofing because small sheets can be varied in shape and size to fit curvature and pattern.
-Flat seam metal roofing generally has soldered joints.
+Curved surfaces are a familiar recipient of flat seamed roofing because small sheets of metal can be varied in shape and size to fit curvature and pattern.
+Flat-seam metal roofing generally has soldered joints.

 Batten seams make use of an underlying framework where metal panels are mounted between a raised batten strip and a cap is used to cover the seam.
 Originally, batten strips were made of wood, however today we may install them with an all-metal solution.
 Batten seams are more useful when you need an underlying support structure, superior water drainage capacity, wind resistance, or need to install a roof on a building with an unusual layout.